earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-6/2016-12-06-spectral05-difference-normalized-burn-ratio-vegetation-indices-R.Rmd

 what is actually happening ont he ground in terms of fire severity is to check out the actual conditions on the ground.
 This process of confirming a value that we get from remote sensing data by checking it on the ground is called validation.

+### NBR & water - false positives

+The NBR index can be a powerful tool to identify pixels that have a high likelyhood or being "burned".
+However it is important to know that this index is also sensitive to water and thus sometimes, pixels that are classified as "high severity" may actually be water.
+Because of this, it is important to mask out areas of water PRIOR to performing any quantitaive analysis on the difference NBR results.

 ### NBR & Landsat 8